Nkonovalenko/GoAI/README.md

 The request for an AWS EC2 instance has been approved.
 I will be using a Deep Learning Ubuntu AMI, specifically a p2.xlarge instance.
 P2's have 4 vCPU's, 31 GiB memory, and support TensorFlow GPU acceleration.

 I have begun training the model on the EC2 instance, and it trains much more quickly than on my laptop.
 Training on 100 games was 5x faster on the EC2 instance.
+Now I have to train on more than 100 games, so that the model doesn't overfit.

 # Currently Implemented:
 - Classes to handle the GameState, Game, Board, Player, Move, Point